 Step by Step

 We are absolutely convinced of the practicality of the undersea station project, but to reduce initial costs we have to start with the cheapest possible concepts.
-Therefore we split it into separate steps:
+Therefore we could split it into separate steps:

 - More and more features for long-term stays will be added